prasheelsuvarna/prasheels_projects_solana/project-4-crud-app/README.md

 This is an example of an on-chain CRUD dapp.
 This example is a journal dapp where you can create, read, update, and delete journal entries on the solana blockchain and interact with the solana program via a UI.

-This project was created using the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.

 ## Getting Started